FAQ / What to Expect

 Yes!
 On Sunday mornings, the Nursery is available for infants and toddlers.
 Childcare is free and always staffed by people who have successfully completed the United Methodist’s Protection Policy Training.Children are always welcome to attend worship services.

-Children 4 and up can attend Sunday School at 10:30 a.m.
+Children 4 and up can attend Sunday School during worship.
 More info here.

 We do have an offering time during worship to bring our gifts to serve God.
 No one is ever expected or dictated to give, as this is a very personal decision.
 God’s Word teaches that our offerings should reflect our belief that all we have is God’s gift to us — it teaches us that with our offerings we worship and honor God.
 These offerings give us the opportunity to not only show love to Christ, but also to support the work of our congregation as we bring the Good News of Christ’s love to more people.
 If you have questions about this, you are welcome to talk with the pastor or our business administrator.